thunderbird2009/book_rmn/ch5_multi_tower_scoring_model.md

    - New ad uploaded → encode $\vec{E}_{\text{ad}}$, insert into ANN index within minutes
    - No need to retrain the full model for every new entity

-This architecture is the **backbone of modern recommendation and ad systems** at Google, Meta, Pinterest, Airbnb, and others.
+This architecture is the **backbone of modern recommendation and ad systems** at Google, Meta, Pinterest, Airbnb [14], and others.
 The key innovation is recognizing that **embeddings are the universal interface** between retrieval, ranking, and downstream systems.

 ---